Reading at George Tomlinson

 - Word games like ‘I-spy’ can also be an enjoyable way of teaching children about sounds (phonemes) and letter names (graphemes).
 You can also encourage your child to read words from your shopping list or road signs to practise phonics.

 - Use the reading record to communicate about books and reading with your child's teacher, this tells us whether your child has enjoyed a particular book and shows problems or successes he or she has had at home.

 Year 1 Phonics Screening Check

 The phonics screening check is statutory and comprises of a short and simple assessment of phonic decoding.
-It consists of a list of 40 words, half real words and half non-words, which Year 1 children read to a teacher.
+It consists of a list of 40 words, half real words and half non-words, which Year 1 children read to familiar adult in their classroom.
 Administering the assessment usually takes between four and nine minutes per child.

 The check is designed to confirm whether individual pupils have learnt phonic decoding to an appropriate standard and have grasped the essential skills that underpin good reading.

 Pupils who have not reached the standard at the end of Year 1 receive extra support to ensure they can improve their phonic decoding skills.
 They have the opportunity to retake the screening check in Year 2.